acoh64/blog/_posts/2025-03-29-Collecting-Ducks.md

 After determining that each spin takes about 20 seconds, and that the line is usually 15 people long, each of use could spin the wheel once every 5 minutes.
 Therefore, for each of use to collect every duck, it would take a little over 3 hours!

-While we didn't have 3 hours, we still wanted to run an experiment to see all this math manifested in the real world.
+While we didn't have 3 hours to spare, we still wanted to run an experiment to see all this math manifested itself as expected in the real world.
-So we stood nearby the spinning wheel and recorded all of the ducks that were spun over the course of 67 consecutive spins.
+To do this, we stood nearby the spinning wheel and recorded all the ducks that were spun over the course of 67 consecutive spins.
-While the wheel has 12 different ducks, we can form 6 groups by pairing up ducks to get better statistics.
+Although the wheel has 12 different ducks, we can group the ducks into 4 groups to get better statistics.
-For N=6, the expected number of spins is 14.7.
+For $N=4$, the expected number of spins is 8.33.
-By assigning the ducks to every possible combination of 6 groups and computing the average number of spins to collect a duck in all 6 groups, we get 15.04 (a minimum of 6 and maximum of 41), which closely matches the analytical result!
+By considering every possible way to form these 4 groups and recording the observed number of spins it took to collect all the duck pairs for each combination, we measured that it took an average of 8.31 spins to collect a duck from all 4 groups.
+Even for this small experimental sample size, this closely matches the analytical result for $N=4$!

-In addition, we can also run computer simulations of this process.
+To get a better idea of how this converges to the analytical result for larger data sets, we can also run computer simulations of this process.
-In the plot below, I show the results of the data collection, the computer simulation, and the analytical results.
+In the plot below, I show the data collection results, the computer simulation results, and the analytical results.

 <p align="center">
   <img src="{{ site.baseurl }}/assets/images/analysis.png" alt="Analysis" width="600"/>
 </p>

-CONCLUSION.
+In conclusion, our mathematical journey through the duck collection problem (classicaly known as the coupon collector's problem) revealed that collecting all 12 ducks would require approximately 37 spins on average—equivalent to about 3 hours of dedicated duck hunting at the conference.
+While we couldn't justify spending that much time away from the fascinating physics talks, our experiment with grouping the ducks and our computer simulations validated our analytical approach.

+This playful exploration demonstrates how mathematical modeling can help us make informed decisions, even for something as whimsical as collecting conference memorabilia.
+Similar probability problems that can be tackled with this Markov modeling approach appear in many contexts in daily life beyond duck collecting and we hope this post provides you with a new way of thinking when you find yourself in a related scenario.

+So, can you collect 'em all?
+Mathematically speaking, yes—but it might take longer than your conference schedule allows!

 <!-- Add MathJax at the end of the post -->
 <script type="text/javascript">